 The Club has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.
-There was no impact on opening retained profits as at 1 July 2019 or the current financial year.

 Any new or amended Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.